JackalLabs/canine-docs/docs/overview/why-jackal.md

 # Why would I use the Jackal Protocol?

-Jackal users are empowered with a fast and scalable blockchain while having the ability to be self custodial of their data.
-It may be hard to comprehend why many strive for a high digital privacy and cyber security posture, so here is a community compiled list of reasons people use the Jackal Protocol.
+Jackal users are empowered with a fast and scalable blockchain while having the ability to be self-custodial of their data.
+It may be hard to comprehend why many strive for high digital privacy and cyber security posture, so here is a community-compiled list of reasons people use the Jackal Protocol.

 - "I want a transparent, secure, and unified experience with web3."